 Philosophizing about conceptual art is, then, not merely philosophizing about one specific artform.
 It is philosophizing about the most revisionary kind of art, one that sees its own task as being profoundly philosophical in nature.
 Let us now turn to five more specific philosophical themes that conceptual art urges us to consider.

 On the standard conception, a definition is something that provides us with necessary and sufficient conditions for some thing x to be F, so that, for example, it is a necessary and sufficient condition for a number to be an even number that it is (i) an integer and (ii) divisible by two.
-On this conception, then, a definition of art must be capable of outlining a clear set of conditions that have to be satisfied by any thing that is (rightly) to be considered a work of art.
+Accordingly, a definition of art must be capable of outlining a clear set of conditions that must be satisfied.

 an open concept.
 New conditions have constantly arisen and will undoubtedly constantly arise; new art forms, new movements will emerge, which will demand decisions on the part of those interested… as to whether the concept should be extended or not.
 (Weitz 1956, 32)

-Definition thus turns into a less stringent exercise of conceptual analysis, and the alternative method proposed by Neo-Wittgensteinians such as Weitz in attempting to identify art and explain how we are to distinguish it from non-art is the notion of family resemblance (see Wittgenstein 1953, §66–71).
+The act of proposing a definition of art thus becomes a less stringent exercise of conceptual analysis.
+The alternative method proposed by neo-Wittgensteinians such as Weitz in attempting to identify art and explain how we are to distinguish it from non-art is the notion of family resemblance (see Wittgenstein 1953, §66–71).
 Faced with the question ‘Is X an artwork?’, what we should do is try to detect strands of resemblance with paradigmatic instances of an artwork.
 If some significant resemblance to such a paradigmatic case is observed, we can rightly call the object of our scrutiny a work of art.

 In the first instance, conceptual art drives us to review the common assumption that appropriate appreciation and engagement with an artwork must involve a direct first-hand experience of that piece itself.
-The idea here is, to use Frank Sibley's words, that
+The idea here, to use Frank Sibley's words, is that

 [p]eople have to see the grace or unity of a work, hear the plaintiveness or frenzy in the music, notice the gaudiness of colour scheme, feel the power of a novel, its mood, or its uncertainty of tone.
 They may be struck by these qualities at once, or they may come to perceive them only after repeated viewings, hearings, or readings, and with the help of critics.
 But unless they do perceive them for themselves, aesthetic enjoyment, appreciation, and judgement are beyond them… the crucial thing is to see, hear, or feel.
 (Sibley 1965, 137).